 This CommandLineRunner interface has a method that we must implement, which is the run() method.
 This is also the method that allows us to execute code under the console.

-For example, now I want to print a message in the console, I will code as follows:
+For example, if I want to print a message in the console, I will code as follows:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 |